rylu/up206a-rachel/README.md

 Graduation Year: 2022

 Description: I'm currently based in Los Angeles, but I was born and raised in Ann Arbor, MI and spent the last 7 years living in Oakland, CA. My background is in fundraising and marketing in both the non-profit and private sector.
 My research intersts in grad school lie at the intersection of transportation, sustainability, and environmental justice.
+I am particularly interested in California's climate policies and the potential to replicate aspects of those policies in other states.
 I have a passing familiarity with GIS but am new to coding.

 ## Course Description
 The goal of course 206a is to expose students to the foundations of spatial data science.
 Through this course, students will learn to: